tcardona/PSEG-Alexa-Project/ExternalCalls/README.md

 #### Sample Utterances
 Copy and paste the Sample Utterances into the Interaction Model page.
 ```
+StateRequestIntent go to {usstate}
 StateRequestIntent tell me about {usstate}
-StateRequestIntent go to {usstate}

 ```

 ### Resources
-See [developer.amazon.com/ask](https://developer.amazon.com/ask) for more information

 Back to the [Home Page](../README.md#title)